Learning Styles: Definition, Types, & Other Insights

 Every individual has a unique learning style.
 This is because how an individual gathers, understands, organizes, and remembers information is unique.
 However, the learning style of an individual does not stay the same throughout.
 It changes and evolves.
 Factors such as age, subject area, learning environment, social environment, cognitive skills, and education influence the learning style.
 An individual’s unique learning style does not in any way limit their learning abilities.
 It is just their preferred way of learning, not their only way of learning.
 An individual may prefer to learn differently under different situations.

 Researchers have conducted detailed studies to classify and describe the different learning preferences.
 A model, known as the VARK, by Neil Fleming and another one by David Kolb are widely discussed and cited on the internet.
 This article discusses the seven most commonly identified and discussed learning styles.
-The three fundamental types are: visual, aural, and kinesthetic.
-The other four styles are: verbal, logical, social, solitary.
+The three fundamental types are visual, aural, and kinesthetic.
+The other four styles are verbal, logical, social, and solitary.
 Each of these styles is also known by alternate names in different print and online texts.

 Visual Learning Style: Visual learners prefer to use images, pictures, or other visual media for learning.
 They are more likely to retain information that is rich in visual content (graphs, maps, diagrams).
 Graphic designers, architects, photographers, etc. are likely to belong to this category of learners.

 Aural Learning Style: Aural learners prefer to learn through listening.
 They tend to retain information that is rich in aural content, such as discussions, debates, and lectures.
 Such learners may face difficulty in learning from visual content such as graphs or diagrams.
 Professionals, such as counselors and media program anchors, are likely to belong to this category of learners.